Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Nearly 30 miles of hiking trails wind their way around Moraine State Park.

-Here, you can find anything from easy paths just over a mile in length, to nearly 15 miles of the North Country Scenic Trail (NCST) traveling across the North Shore section of the park.
+The trails are widely varied.
+You can find everything from an easy path just over a mile in length, to nearly 15 miles of the North Country Scenic Trail (NCST) traveling across the North Shore section of the park.

-Trails of both easy and moderate difficulty can be found on each of the shores.
+Trails of both easy and moderate difficulty can be found on both shores.

-Views of the lake can be seen both up close and from the top of the ridgeline on parts of the Glacier Ridge trail section of the NCST.
+You’ll see views of the lake both up close and from the top of the ridgeline on parts of the Glacier Ridge trail section of the NCST.

 Disc Golf

-Located on the north shore side of Lake Arthur, an 18-hole championship disc golf course weaves it’s way through the hills and wooded areas.
+On the north shore side of Lake Arthur, an 18-hole championship disc golf course weaves its way through the hills and wooded areas.

 Cement pads have been placed for 2 tee levels, and rubber mats are still in place for the beginner level tees.

 The course was opened in 2005, and by 2015 it hosted the Professional Disc Golf Championships.
-Prepare for beautiful views of Lake Arthur and plenty of exercise wandering from hole to hole.
+Prepare for beautiful views of Lake Arthur and plenty of exercise as you play this course.

-Begins at Lakeview Beach, where you can also find a few practice tees, pictured above, to warm up on.
+Begin at Lakeview Beach, where you’ll find a few practice tees, pictured above, to warm up on.

 For more information on the Lakeview Disc Golf Course at Moraine, as well as other disc golf courses in the Pittsburgh area, head over to Pittsburgh Flying Disc!